-This design is inspired by the house painting common with the Ndebele tribe of South Africa.
+The Debele is inspired by the house painting common with the Ndebele tribe of South Africa.
 They make up almost two-thirds of South Africa’s black population.
-The intricate patterns and colors painted on the houses are mainly done by women as a means of expressing their self-worth and individuality.
+The intricate patterns and colors painted on the houses are mainly done by women to express their self-worth and individuality.
 During the 18th century, at the time of war, the symbols were used as communication between sub-groups of the Ndebele people.
 Because their enemies did not understand their meanings, they viewed it as cultural art.
 These powerful designs, therefore, symbolized endurance and resistance against their oppressors.